Trees in graphs of large linear cliquewidth: Introduction

-\paragraph*{Adjacency representation} Let us now discuss the transduction order under the adjacency representation.
+Let us now discuss the transduction order under the adjacency representation.
 This corresponds to cliquewidth and dense graphs, thanks to the following analogue of~\eqref{eq:bounded-treewidth-transduced-from-trees}, which was also proved by Courcelle and Engelfriet~\cite{courcelle1995logical}:

-As in the case of treewidth, the above equivalence would remain valid if we replaced \mso with \cmso.
+As in the case of treewidth, the above equivalence would remain valid if we replaced \mso{} with \cmso{}.
 An analogue of~\eqref{eq:unbounded-treewidth-transduces-all-graphs} also holds for dense graphs, if we allow counting:

 The above equivalence was proved by Courcelle and Oum~\cite{courcelle2007vertex}.
-The equivalence uses modulo counting, since it is based on a result of Geelen, Gerards and Whittle~\cite{geelen2007excluding}, which extends the Grid Minor Theorem from graphs to matroids over the some finite field, which necessitates counting in the field.
-Whether or not the equivalence~\eqref{eq:unbounded-cliquewidth-transduces-all-graphs} can be strengthened to use \mso instead of \cmso is essentially the same as the Seese Conjecture, and we do not address this question here.
-Therefore, up to using \cmso instead of \mso, the equivalences~\eqref{eq:bounded-cliquewidth-transduced-from-trees} and~\eqref{eq:unbounded-cliquewidth-transduces-all-graphs} tell us that there is nothing between trees and general graphs.
+The equivalence uses modulo counting, since it is based on a result of Geelen, Gerards and Whittle~\cite{geelen2007excluding}, which extends the Grid Minor Theorem from graphs to matroids over some finite field, which necessitates counting in the field.
+Whether or not the equivalence~\eqref{eq:unbounded-cliquewidth-transduces-all-graphs} can be strengthened to use \mso{} instead of \cmso{} is essentially the same as the Seese Conjecture, and we do not address this question here.
+Therefore, up to using \cmso{} instead of \mso{}, the equivalences~\eqref{eq:bounded-cliquewidth-transduced-from-trees} and~\eqref{eq:unbounded-cliquewidth-transduces-all-graphs} tell us that there is nothing strictly between trees and general graphs.

 The next question is about what happens below trees.
 Here is where our results come in.
-(In the discussion below, all results use \mso and not \cmso, which makes them stronger.)
-A consequence of our main result, Theorem~\ref{thm:main}, is that there is nothing between trees and paths.
-This is because classes that are transduced from paths are exactly those of bounded linear cliquewidth.
+(In the discussion below, all results use \mso{} and not \cmso{}, which makes them stronger.)
+Since classes that are transduced from paths are exactly those of bounded linear cliquewidth, Item~\ref{item:mso} from Corollary~\ref{cor:main} says that there is nothing between paths and trees.
 Unlike the dichotomies discussed before, we cannot call upon an existing result in structural graph theory, since there is no known dense analogue of the Pathwidth Theorem.
 Therefore, the main technical contribution of this paper is proving such a result.